CyberAgentAILab/tdc-typography-generation/README.md

 Please download the background images and locate them to `data/`.

 ## Usage
-We prepare commands for experiments as the following.
+We prepare scripts for experiments as the following.

 ### Preprocessing
 We recommend adding features to the dataset in advance, it makes training and testing faster.